zstenger93/ls/Readme.md

 ### Handled flags:

-`-l`

-Long listing format
+`-l` Long listing format

-`-a`

-Show hidden files starting with .
+`-a` Show hidden files starting with .

-`-r`

-Reverse the order of the list
+`-r` Reverse the order of the list

-`-t`

-Order the list by the last modification date
+`-t` Order the list by the last modification date

-`-R`

-List everything recursively
+`-R` List everything recursively

-`-p`

-Show / after folders
+`-p` Show / after folders

-`-h`

-Human readable display for size
+`-h` Human readable display for size

-`-S`

-Order by file size
+`-S` Order by file size

+It can take flags one by one as `-l -a` for example or `-la`

+Also can pass one or more folders in argument for example `./ft_ls src -laR includes`